PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 # web3 maritime conference Athens 2023
 WMF Athens 2023 is an event bringing together some of the top minds and experts in web3 and maritime to in-person talks and workshops.
-Exploring how web3 blockchain technologies can help build a shared digital infrastructure for the maritime industry and international trade.
+The conference brings together maritime, shipping, zero knowledge cryptography, and shared digital infrastructure.
+The conference aim to explore how web3 blockchain technologies can help build a shared digital infrastructure for the maritime industry and international trade.
 Building our decentralized oceanic maritime future together.
+A big part of this process is to call all young talent to come forward and provide them with the support they need to take industry forward.
 ### Dates
 Early 2023.
 TBD
-# Become a launch partner
+# Partners program
+Our partner program give to ecosystem participants opportunities to offer products and services to the community and associate their brand with a trully innovative initiative.
+We seek for partners in the following areas:
+### Media
+### Event Launch
 Help WMF launch the first global conference in web3 maritime and enjoy international exposure

-# Become a sponsor
+# Sponsors
 TBD

+# Members
+Purchase a Memberships for the web3 maritime foundation.

-# upcoming summits
+# upcoming workshops and summits in Athens
 TBD

-# upcoming workshops in Athens for founding members and launch partners
+### founding members and launch partners
 Conference workshops will run from early October and are available to all partners

+### General public
+Free TBD

 # FAQS